apalermo01/theme-builder/README.md

 # Credits
-Big thanks to Stavros Grigoriou (stav121) for providing the initial inspriation for this project: https://github.com/stav121/i3wm-themer.
+Big thanks to Stavros Grigoriou (stav121) for providing the initial inspiration for this project: https://github.com/stav121/i3wm-themer.